alexlee22/indoor-tracking-blog/_posts/2016-05-02-code-school-and-digital-marketing.md

 Here’s my own step-by-step process to get images on my works website within the first return on google.
 Its not foolproof, but it will get you started.

-1. use Google AdWords Keyword Tool, SEO Book Keyword Tool, WordTracker, Keyword Discovery to brainstorm some key words that relate too your site and product. start with 50-100 words. by then you’ll start to notice some core themes emerging. sometimes it might cost you some cash if you want to pay-by-click but it also offers alot of insight about the process of naming your image files which is all for free.
+1. use Google AdWords Keyword Tool, SEO Book Keyword Tool, WordTracker, Keyword Discovery to brainstorm some key words that relate too your site and product. start with 50-100 words. by then you’ll start to notice some core themes emerging.
+Google Adword is good for doing this.
+Youll have to make an account and sometimes it might cost you some cash if you want to pay-by-click but, the system also offers help about chooseing appropriate search words and thats all for free! :)

 2. The second thing to be away of it naming your images with too many search words, for example furniture-black-couch-leather-couch-sofa-couch-comfy-couch.jsp.
 Google will penalize you here and again your results will fall low on the search bar.